Curriculum and Learning

 Please click on the link below to view each year group’s curriculum map.

 We actively plan Educational Visits to bring class work to life.
 Examples of places we visit are the British Museum, the National Portrait Gallery, the Science Museum and the Dickens Museum.
 We travel by tube and bus.
 Teachers undertake a pre-visit risk assessment of both the journey and the destination.

 In signing the Home-School Agreement you will be giving your permission to allow your children to attend local visits not involving public transport.
 Parents are asked at the beginning of each year to sign the Annual Educations Visits Consent Form.
 By signing the form you give permission for your child to attend all Education Visits throughout the year.
 For trips involving public or private transport you will be sent the visit details in a letter or text message.
 You will sometimes be invited to join us for these visits for extra support in supervising the children.
 However, we ask that younger siblings do not come, so that parent helpers can fully focus on the class itself.
 Unfortunately, the school cannot afford to cover the full cost of transport or entrance fees for such visits, therefore we ask for parental support.
 If support is not given then such activities may not be able to happen.
-Parents are asked to make a voluntary contribution for £10 each year to cover the cost of these visits.
+Parents are asked to make a voluntary contribution to cover the cost of these visits.
 However no child is excluded from any activity through inability to contribute financially and any difficulties are dealt with in the strictest confidence.